We pave the way for digitization and innovation in the German legal market.

 Alisha Andert, LL.M.
 (Amsterdam) is a fully qualified lawyer and co-founder of the innovation consultancy This is Legal Design, which specializes in the legal sector.
 The company advises law firms, legal departments and (start up) companies on user-centered design of (digital) processes, documents and services.
 In addition to her legal education, she completed a design thinking degree at the Hasso Plattner Institute and is considered an expert in user-centered innovation through legal design methods.
 Alisha gained experience in the legal tech sector in her role as Head of Legal Innovation at Flightright and digital employment law firm Chevalier.
 She hosts the Talentrocket podcast "New Lawyers" and speaks to exciting people in and outside of the legal market in this capacity.
 Last year, she was awarded the 2021 Digital Female Leader Award in the Legal category.

 Dr. Philipp Plog is Managing Partner Germany and member of the Executive Committee of the international law firm Fieldfisher.
-He advises on digital business models, in particular on contractual alignment, defense and licensing issues.
+He advises on digital business models, in particular on issues of contractual alignment, defense and licensing.
 A particular focus is on advising legal tech providers operating as law firms, software companies or collection service providers, and on litigation funding, compensation and financing models.
-Plog is a recognized expert on competition law (Juve Magazin) and author of Beck's Legal Handbook Artificial Intelligence.
+Plog is a recognized expert on competition law (Juve Magazine) and author of Beck's Legal Handbook Artificial Intelligence.

 Antonia Pape is Co-Founder and Product Owner of Nominandum's - a legal tech platform that transforms legal advice into a 21st century service.
 With her media and communications background, she combines modern working methods with legal workflows, deals with product strategies and is responsible for the development of the software.
 When accompanying law firms in their digital transformation, she focuses on change management, agile methods and modern marketing approaches.